 About the Higher Education Master’s and Doctoral Programs

-The Ed.D. in Higher Education Administration requires completion of 90 credit hours beyond the baccalaureate.
-The Ph.D. in Higher Education Research requires 96 credit hours beyond the baccalaureate.
+The Ed.D. in Higher Education Administration requires completion of 60 credit hours beyond the Master’s.
+The Ph.D. in Higher Education Research requires 60 credit hours beyond the Master’s.
+Both programs accept 30 credit hours of prior graduate level transfer coursework toward the degree requirements with program approval.
+The remaining 60 hours of doctoral level coursework must be taken at Texas Tech University.
 As part of the credit hour requirements, candidates for both the Ed.D. and the Ph.D. are required to demonstrate proficiency in independent research in higher education culminating in the completion of a dissertation.
-For further information, see the program website at https://www.depts.ttu.edu/education/graduate/psychology-and-leadership/higher_education/.
+For further information, see the program website at www.depts.ttu.edu/education/graduate/psychology-and-leadership/higher_education/.